Struggling with cracking the code for how to get your products noticed on Amazon?

 So how are successful sellers doing it?

-To hear the full depth and breadth of their insights, definitely check out the on-demand recording of their discussion.
+To hear the full depth and breadth of their insights, definitely check out the recording of their discussion.

 In the meantime, this blog post summarizes some of the smart and savvy strategies they shared.